hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

    genesis, or transplant modes.
 3. The App will be responsible for creating the Genesis Roster and conditionally passing it to the platform.

-All these app changes will need to be implemented by the Service team.

 ### DevOps Changes, in summary

-1. DevOps will decide whether it wants to keep the `config.txt` model and if so, work with Services on its translation into a Roster.
+1. DevOps will decide whether to keep the `config.txt` model and if so, work with Services on its translation into a Roster.
 2. DevOps will be responsible for managing the lifecycle of the files on disk that are used in creating the Roster, including the new TSS encryption key.